ADRIELBSAD482/femicide-canada/README.md

 * Range: 0-9999?

-### Indigenous Femicide Rate**: The proportion of femicide victims who are Indigenous women.
+### Indigenous Femicide Rate: The proportion of femicide victims who are Indigenous women.
 2. **Child Victims**: The number of children affected by femicide, either as witnesses or victims.
 3. **Geographic Distribution**: Femicide rates by province or region.
 4. **Data Completeness**: The percentage of femicide cases with complete and accurate data.